The normal taxable period is between January and December. However, a different tax period can be allowed on approval by the Minister of Finance.

 Companies are assessed with reference to accounting periods.
 This refers to the period for which a company prepares its accounts.
 However, an accounting period for CIT purposes cannot exceed 12 months, so companies preparing statutory accounts for longer than 12 months need to prepare more than one CIT return.

 Rwanda operates a self-assessment regime.
 Quarterly tax returns are due on 30 June, 30 September, and 31 December (or by the sixth, ninth, and 12th month of the tax period).
 The annual tax return/declaration must be filed within three months after the tax period.
-The tax declaration must include audited financial statements as well as any other documents that may be requested by the tax administration.
+The tax declaration must include audited financial statements, transfer pricing documentation as well as any other documents that may be requested by the tax administration.

 Payment of tax

 Advance CIT is payable in three instalments.
 Tax payments are due on 30 June, 30 September, and 31 December (or by the sixth, ninth, and 12th month of the tax period).
-Each instalment is 25% of the tax liability as calculated in the tax return/declaration of the previous tax period.
+Each instalment is arrived at by taking the tax liability as calculated in the tax return/declaration of the previous tax period times current quarter turnover over previous year annual turnover.
 This amount can be reduced by WHT paid during the tax period.
 The final payment of CIT for taxpayers with a December year-end is 31 March of the following year.
 In the case of other accounting year-ends, the final CIT payment is due by the last day of the third month following the accounting year-end.

 Tax audit process